ACNC, Accounting Standards and ATO

 We are committed to complying with all workplace relations regulations, statutory and legal requirements.
 These include: Fair Work Act 2009; Human Rights & Equal Opportunity Commission Act 1986; and Work Health & Safety Act 2011.
 Workplace practices and internal policies are regularly reviewed to ensure compliance.

 Plan International Australia has a zero tolerance policy on all fraud, bribery and corruption.
-Our global Counter Fraud Unit is dedicated to preventing, detecting and investigating cases of fraud.
-Read a list of recently resolved cases and download full reports.
+Our Global Counter Fraud Unit is dedicated to preventing, detecting and investigating cases of fraud.

 We are committed to the highest standards of honesty, integrity and ethics.
 We provide an environment where individuals can feel safe to raise concerns.
 Read our Whistleblowing policy.